PitonCMS/Engine/templates/help/client/adminHome.md

 #### Pages
 Pages have content accessible at a specific URL.
 Typically these hold *static* content such as Home, About, Location, and Collection Summary etc. and are part of the main website navigation.

-Pages and Collection Detail Pages are structured by **Templates** around designer defined page **Blocks** that represent broad areas of a page design, to which you can add one or more **Elements** that contain your page content and display media.
+Pages and Collection Detail Pages are structured by **Templates** around designer defined page **Blocks** that represent broad areas of a page design, to which you can add one or more **Elements** that contain your page content and media.

 There may also be designer defined **Custom Page Settings** in the page template, that store specific bits of information for the page.

 You can pre-publish pages by setting the publish date to a future date.

 #### Collection Pages
-Collections are groups of *related* pages such as blog posts, recipes, services etc. and consist of **Collection Detail Pages** (accessible at a specific URL), and **Collection Summaries** which is a group of links to the detail page.
+Collections are groups of *related* pages such as blog posts, recipes, services etc. and consist of **Collection Detail Pages**, and **Collection Summaries** which is a group of links to the detail page.

 You can have multiple collections on your website, such as separate collection groups for different recipe categories.